BurnedOliveTree/Olive/VISION.md

 Variables are automatically destroyed when all their references are deleted.

 Language has no classes, so there will be no access modificators (const, public, private, etc.)

-While the type `Any` is present in the language, it's usage will be discouraged with an appropriate warning.

 There will be a `main` function, and all the user functions will have to be defined above it (there will be no nested functions).